19hours/sg-statutes/Acts/Accountants Act.md

 (ii) a Register of Public Accounting Corporations;

-(iii) a Register of Public Accounting Firms; and
+(iii) a Register of Public Accounting Firms;

+(iv) a Register of Public Accounting Limited Liability Partnerships; and

+[11/2006 wef 06/10/2006]

-(iv) such other registers as may be necessary for the purposes of this Act;
+(v) such other registers as may be necessary for the purposes of this Act;

+[11/2006 wef 06/10/2006]

 (b) consider and, as appropriate, grant (whether unconditionally or subject to such conditions as it thinks fit) or reject —